BRITE-REU/programming-workshops/source/workshops/00_instructions/sql.rst

 **GUI:**

 There are two reasonably good GUIs for using SQLite.
 I haven’t used either extensively, so can’t make a strong recommendation, but I preferred SQLite Studio.
+These are not required for the workshop, but may be beneficial if you use the program after this summer.

 - **SQLite Studio**.
 Download for all three major operating systems here: https://sqlitestudio.pl/index.rvt?act=download
 - **DB Browser for SQLite**.
 Downloads are here: https://sqlitebrowser.org/